muammar/awesome/README.md

 Install
 =======

-To use these awesome configurations, you have to:
+To use these `awesome`'s configurations, you have to:

 1. Clone this repository in `~/.config/`: